Sharan3009/amtica/README.md

 ---------------

 - MongoDB setup on local
+- node installed on local
-- node installed on local.
+- Angular-cli installed on local. (current version 8)

 How to run
 ----------

 - You will see two folders named `amtica-BE` (For backend) and `amtica-FE` (For frontend)
-- Go to `amtica-BE` folder and run `node app` through terminal.
+- Go to `amtica-BE` folder and run `npm install`
+- After that, run `node app` through terminal.
 - This will start the node server on `localhost:3000`.